grdddj/done-for-today/plan.md

 ## Deep work

 Trezor-user-env:
-- add support for T3T1 model
-- fetch latest emulators from GithubActions
-- investigate the image big size
+- investigate the image big size - try decreasing it
+- put arm builds into Gitlab temporarily, hardcode the binary into the repo
-- stripping the emulators
+- fetch the latest main builds from trezor.io

-Manufacturing tests:
-- bug fixes
-- oscilloscope calibration after each startup ... scope_manual_setting.py

 ## Other work